saraobia/NumClassifier-ML5/README.md

 What was used in this project -->

+• Processing
-ML5.js
+• ML5.js
-P5.js
+• P5.js
-HTML
+• HTML
-JavaScript
+• JavaScript
-CSS
+• CSS